 In English we will spend the year looking at a range of books and carrying out a wide range of reading and writing activities based around them.
 We will also be developing our reading and writing skills through a range of both short films and longer chapter books.
 Spelling is a big focus this year, so we will be looking at mnemonics, tricks and tips to help us improve our knowledge of how words are written.
-Children will be bringing things home to support this.
-Furthermore, we will be using active reading skills to work on our comprehension of texts on a variety of topics.
+Children will have the opportunity to enter Spelling Shed competitions to support this.
+Furthermore, we will be improving our reading skills to work on our comprehension of texts on a variety of topics.

 Click on the link below to see what else we will be getting up to, by looking at our our curriculum map.
 We are on cycle B.

-PE is on TUesday and Thursday, though it is useful to keep PE kits in school from Monday –Friday in case we have any special sessions.
-Swimming will be on a Thusrday afternoon, starting in term 5.
+PE is on Monday, though it is useful to keep PE kits in school from Monday –Friday in case we have any special sessions.
+Swimming will be on a Thursday afternoon, starting in term 5.

-We are also very fortunate this year to be learning how to play a variety of brass instruments.
+We are also very fortunate this year to be learning how to play a variety of brass instruments, with our first concert in the school carol service in December.
 Look out for the date of our next concert.

 Homework usually goes home on a Friday, and should be handed in the following Wednesday afternoon.
 There is a homework club run three times a week at lunch time.
 All children are welcome to attend any of the sessions that they wish to.
 No need to book, just turn up.